niklasramo/popo.js/README.md

 The goal of Popo JS is making dynamic positioning of html elements as simple and flexible as possible in all modern (and not so modern) browsers.
 The library has a set of unit tests, which seem to pass fully all the way back to IE7.

+**NOTE: Keep in mind that there might be some API changes before v1.0 release.**

 ##Get started

 ###Download